Michael Dóczy

 Michael Dóczy (born January 20, 1972, Vienna, Austria) is an Austrian diplomat with over 25 years of experience in foreign and security policy.
-Since September 2020, he has served as the European Union Ambassador to Bolivia, a position he held until August 31, 2024.
+He has worked in the Austrian Foreign Ministry and several EU Institutions.
+From 2020 to 2024, he served as the European Union Ambassador to Bolivia.

 Early life and education

 Dóczy earned a Master’s degree in Political Science and History in 1997.
 He is multilingual, speaking German (mother tongue), English, French, Spanish, and Italian.

 Diplomatic career

 Dóczy started his career within the European Union's directorate of the Austrian Federal Chancellery in 1998.

 He became a member of the Austrian Ministry of Foreign Affairs in 2000.
 In 2002, he was appointed as Attaché at the Austrian embassy in Madrid.
 The following year, Dóczy's trajectory took him to the Austrian Representation to the European Union in Brussels.
 There, he served as the Deputy Representative for Austria on the European Union's Political and Security Committee, contributed as a representative to the Political-Military Group, and participated in the EU-NATO Capability Group.
 When Austria held the Presidency of the European Union in 2006, he took on the leadership as chairman of the aforementioned groups.
 In 2007, he became the Austrian representative in the Policy Unit of the High Representative of the European Union for Common Foreign and Security Policy.

 In January 2011, Michael Dóczy joined the then-recently established European External Action Service as the first Austrian diplomat.
 He held the position of Chief-of-Staff to the Deputy Secretary-General for Political Affairs, Helga Schmid.
 During this period he participated as member of the EU delegation in Iranian nuclear talks until 2014.

 After serving in this capacity until 2015, he transitioned back to the Austrian Ministry for Foreign Affairs.
 There, he took on the positions of Deputy Director and Director-designate for the Common Foreign and Security Policy of the European Union within the Austrian Foreign Ministry.
 From 2017 to 2019, he served as a senior advisor in the Cabinet of Johannes Hahn, the European Commissioner for European Neighbourhood Policy and Enlargement Negotiations.
 During this period, Dóczy was i.a. in charge of the European Union's reform program for Ukraine and member of the EU delegation in the negotiations with Switzerland on an Institutional Framework Agreement.